Dainius82/zed-livelink-plugin/README.md

 # Stereolabs ZED - Live Link Plugin
 ZED LiveLink Plugin for Unreal

+Mininal version that only send camera tracking data.
+Used for virtual production applications.

 ## ZED Live Link tool

 This tool is using the Live Link plugin to connect Unreal engine 4 to the ZED SDK, which enables you to send skeleton tracking data to UE4.
 This way, you can control a Skeletal Mesh in real-time using the Skeleton tracking module of the ZED SDK.